 ***Sweeteners: I recommend healthier sweeteners and avoiding sugar whenever possible.
 For a healthier choice than regular granulated sugar, I recommend Sucanat or honey.
 If you are avoiding sugar, I recommend stevia, vegetable glycerine, xylitol and/or erythritol.
 (I know that the last two are not typical recommendations from “whole foodies” but I am having some problems with stevia apparently and while I am sorting this out, this is what I have to work with as I am off sugars completely.)
 Also, if you are using cocoa powder alone, you may need additional sweetener as carob has an inherent sweetness.

 ****Nuts: Please feel free to substitute any tolerated nuts or seeds.
 I think that macadamias, walnuts, pecans and hazelnuts would be particularly nice.)

-Time Saving Tip: Shape the fudge “free-form” on a baking stone or cookie sheet.
+Time Saving Tip: Shape the fudge “free-form” on a baking stone or cookie sheet, rather than spreading it in a baking pan.
 Just make sure that it can fit in your fridge first .
-Clean up will be easier this way.
+Clean up will be a little easier this way.